whackengine/sdk/todo/memory-usage.md

 ## Node mapping

-Clear the node-to-entity mapping after the external libraries (e.g. the Skywhack core) are fully compiled.
+Clear the node-to-entity mapping after the external libraries (e.g. the SkyWhack core) are fully compiled.
 This will save memory space.